LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 $\hat{L}^p$ spaces proved in the previous post, $\mathcal{M}\U T^2(E)$ is a subspace of a Hilbert space.
 As a result, it is sufficient to show that it is closed.
 Let $M\U n$ converge to $M \in \hat{L}^2(\Omega\to L^\infty(\zl 0,T\zr \to E))$.
-Then, by the equivalence of the norms we have that
+Then, by the equivalence of the norms, we have that
 $M\U n(t)\to M(t)\in L^1(\Omega\to E)\subset L^2(\Omega\to E)$
 so that for all $A\in\mathcal{F}\U s$